SotaYoshida/ShellModelUncertaintyQuantification/README.md

 **pshell_data.txt**

-Data and calculation of is summarized in [pshell_data.txt]
+Experimental and calculated results are summarized in [pshell_data.txt]

 Jnum: total angular momentum
 JTN: The "specifier" of the states.
 For example, (JTN=2+0,3) means the third lowest Jpi=2+ and T=0 state.